datalayer/datalayer/lab/solr/nested/nested-1/README.md

 }'
 # Example I.2.1.
 # Now, let’s try to get the top-level posts that received positive comments using the Block Join feature.
-# In the Block Join part: `{!parent which=”path:1.blog-posts”}` we query for all the parents of type "blog-post”, and in the main query, for the documents of type "comments” that express positive sentiment.
+# In the Block Join part: `{!parent which="path:1.blog-posts"}` we query for all the parents of type "blog-post", and in the main query, for the documents of type "comments" that express positive sentiment.
 curl http://localhost:8983/solr/nested1/query -d '{
   query : "{!parent which=\"path:1.blog-posts\"}+(path:2.blog-posts.comments AND sentiment:positive)"
 }'
 # # Example I.2.2.
-# Now let’s see what replies the negative comments received (i.e., Children Block Join query from parent "comments” to children "replies”).
+# Now let’s see what replies the negative comments received (i.e., Children Block Join query from parent "comments" to children "replies").
 # This is not the most straightforward syntax.
-We are querying for all children of a parent that is specified in the Block Join part `{!child%20of=”path:2.blog-posts.comments”}`, and it cannot be "lower” than the documents returned by the main query, `path:2.blog-posts.comments AND sentiment:negative`(that is, we cannot simply specify `{!child of=”path:3.blog-posts.comments.replies”}`).
-For our query the "comment” level is sufficient, we do not want to climb any higher otherwise we might bring "cousins” instead of direct descendants.
-Then, the children are filtered by their type for "reply” documents only in the filter query, `fq=path:3.blog-posts.comments.replies`, which brings us just what we asked for.
+We are querying for all children of a parent that is specified in the Block Join part `{!child%20of="path:2.blog-posts.comments"}`, and it cannot be "lower" than the documents returned by the main query, `path:2.blog-posts.comments AND sentiment:negative`(that is, we cannot simply specify `{!child of="path:3.blog-posts.comments.replies"}`).
+For our query the "comment" level is sufficient, we do not want to climb any higher otherwise we might bring "cousins" instead of direct descendants.
+Then, the children are filtered by their type for "reply" documents only in the filter query, `fq=path:3.blog-posts.comments.replies`, which brings us just what we asked for.
-# If we wanted to get all the comments that received negative replies, i.e., "reply” level in the main query and "comment” level in the Block Join query, we would use Parent Block Join instead.
+# If we wanted to get all the comments that received negative replies, i.e., "reply" level in the main query and "comment" level in the Block Join query, we would use Parent Block Join instead.
 curl http://localhost:8983/solr/nested1/query -d '{
   params : {
     q : "{!parent which=\"path:2.blog-posts.comments\"}path:3.blog-posts.comments.replies AND sentiment:positive",